lancingknight/SPxcoIN/README.md

 	assets will need to be verified in procession of the tokens before a Dutch auction being carried out.
 	A buyer of intention to buy a block can also initiate a  block trading by given an specified maximum price and intended amount and verification of procession of the fund.
 Listing fees and transaction will be collected by the miners.
+The input of the tranasction will be funds from buyers, fees and tokens from sellers/issuer.
+The output will be fees to miner, tokens to buyers and funds to the seller/issuer.

 ## Safety